 You land a job offer when a hiring manager decides she likes the way you come across.
 Put another way, you get the job when her perception of you matches up with the requirements of the job and the culture of the company.
 So, how useful would it be to know how you’re coming across to others?
 I’ll tell you — it’s critical.

 The hiring manager’s perception of you involves how you look, sound, interact, and present on paper, email, telephone or web.
 To increase your odds of getting hired for the job you want, you’ll need help to figure out (and improve) how you’re perceived.
 Ideally, you’ll have a small team helping you (resources below).

-If you can afford professional help with your resume or even a coach to work with you through your job search, get it.
-Below, you’ll find links to a handful of partners to consider putting on your team.
+If you can afford professional help with your resume or even a coach to work with you through your job search, get it (our resume writing service here).
 You’re looking for people who will not hesitate to tell you (politely) what 99% won’t – that you have bad breath, bad taste, bad timing, bad posture, body odor, personality issues, typos or whatever.

 Don’t make the mistake of thinking this is entry-level stuff.
 Silly defects will stop a VP from becoming a CEO just as easily as they’ll stop a college grad from getting his first job.
 You’ve got to find someone who’s not shy and knows the environment you want to get hired into.
 Someone who can tell you how to fit in better if you have some rough edges.
 And who doesn’t?